If you’re wondering how to write an email in English, you’re definitely not alone.

 I teach English in Costa Rica, and in Spanish it seems to be more common to have really long sentences with many commas.
 That’s very confusing, especially if you translate those ideas into English.

 So here’s a tip: Write short sentences.
 It’s not bad style in English if you write short, clear sentences.
-Some authors, like Ernest Hemingway, are even famous for doing it.
+Some authors, like Ernest Hemingway, are famous for doing it.
+(There’s even an online tool called Hemingway App that can help you write more like him!)

 If you’re very comfortable writing in English, you can use long, more complicated sentences.
-But then again, if you’re very comfortable writing in English, then you probably don’t need these tips!
+But then again, if you’re very comfortable writing in English, then you probably don’t need these email writing tips!

 6. Avoid forwarding emails and replying to all